I remember my very first time just like it was yesterday.

 Pushing the doubts and negativity aside, I took a leap of faith and published my first blog post in July of last year.
 One year later, surprise surprise, I am stilling blogging.
-This week I am sharing 5 lessons I have learned over the past year blogging and I hope it will be a blessing especially if you are a newbie blogger.
+This week I am sharing 5 things I wish I had known before I became a Jesus blogger and I hope it will be a blessing especially if you are a newbie blogger.

 This one is still very much a struggle for me.
 Some weeks I am chill and killing it while other weeks I am struggling to keep my head above water.
-When it comes to blogging and building a loyal tribe, consistency matters.
+When it comes to blogging and building a loyal tribe, consistency matters for faith blogs.

 To do this, you need a plan.
 Doing things haphazardly won’t give you the full impact or the results you are likely hoping for.
 Took me a long while to realize this one.

 Here is what I want you to do, make a list of all the task you have as it relates to your blog and assign a duration of how long it normally takes you to accomplish it.
 Think, writing and editing, scheduling social media, graphics, writing newsletter etc. Then once this is done, think about how much time you have each week to devote to blogging, be realistic.
 Once I completed this, I finally realized why I was always so overwhelmed.
 I needed 20+ hours a week to focus on my blog while realistically I only had 8 hours a week to work with.
 I was trying to do too much with the little time I had.
 Next up, you want to simplify your strategy.
 Identify which tasks you will focus on and which ones you will need to cut back on.
 For example, instead of sending a newsletter weekly you could switch to twice a month.
 Instead of being on all social media platforms, you could choose just one and really put all your energies into that one platform.
 Think about what will give you the greatest result and put your focus there, simplify your strategy.

 Focusing On All The Wrong Things As A Jesus Blogger